aziontech/lib/packages/domains/README.md

 ### Direct Method Calls

-You can use the provided wrapper methods to perform database operations directly.
+You can use the provided wrapper methods to interact with the Azion Edge Domains.

 ### Client Configuration